 In both winter and summer, its unique location at the Sella Ronda, the tour around the Sella massif - on skis in winter and on the racing bicycle or the mountain bike in summer - is Corvara's benefit for active holiday-makers.

-High quality of hotels, restaurants and services are among the strengths of Corvara's touristic offers.
+High quality in hotels, restaurants and services are among the strengths of Corvara's touristic offers.
 Gourmet-restaurants, pastry shops, nightclubs and excellently stocked shops and rental facilities offer first-class services.
-The cosy mountain village offers a wide variety of accommodation ranging from 5 and 4 star hotels to comfy inns and family-operated guest houses or holiday apartments.
+The cosy mountain village offers a wide variety of accommodation ranging from 5, 4 and 3 star hotel to comfy inns and family-operated guest house and holiday apartment.
 The offers are multi-faceted and speak to an international clientèle without compromising the mountain village's tranquillity and cosiness.

 As early as in the second half of the 18th century, a number of young men from Corvara accompanied the first hikers on their way to the Dolomites' peaks.
 These visitors were mostly natural scientists and geologists from Great Britain who were interested in the Dolomites' unique nature.

 During the 1930s, Val Badia valley's first skiing school was founded in Corvara and in 1938, the first lift system to the Col Alto was built.
 This sledge lift from 1938 was followed by Italy's first chair lift, the Col Alto chair lift which was erected in 1947.
 This marked the start of the skiing era in Alta Badia.

 In winter, Corvara is optimally equipped with a network of modern lifts.
 Pleasure skiers and families with young children can have fun on many red and blue runs around Corvara.